 Recent Ride Capacity and Downtime

 One big problem with the ride was its unreliability, with lots of downtime during the morning hours especially.
-However, the last few days leading up to the holiday period have been the absolute best we’ve seen for Star Wars: Rise of the Resistance and we are very encouraged at how capacity and guest flow through the ride have been improving.
+Before the holiday period, there were some great days for Rise of the Resistance capacity, with few problems occurring.

-Disney hasn’t made it public what is causing the improved downtime, but it’s clear Rise of the Resistance has been running smoother, and loading groups quicker than before.
+Disney hasn’t made it public what is causing the increased downtime, but it’s clear Rise of the Resistance has been running more problematically of late, and loading groups slower than before.

 If you go to thrill-data.com you can see the updated wait times and boarding group info for Rise of the Resistance.
 Looking at the data there is eye-opening and shows this positive trend upward.